marijnh/Eloquent-JavaScript/00_intro.md

 A good programming language helps the programmer by allowing them to talk about the actions that the computer has to perform on a higher level.
-It helps omit uninteresting details, provides convenient building blocks (such as `while` and `console.log`), allows you to define your own building blocks (such as `sum` and `range`), and makes those blocks easy to compose.
+It helps omit details, provides convenient building blocks (such as `while` and `console.log`), allows you to define your own building blocks (such as `sum` and `range`), and makes those blocks easy to compose.

 ## What is JavaScript?